stele1 Spec

 Name (metadata.name)

-the name of the guidebook
+the name of the catalog

 Examples